 With most buildings in the district crumbling and at half occupancy, the board unanimously voted to restructure the entire school district.
 Plans would call for the closure of 12 schools over the next two years.

-One of those to close in 2009 was Wirt High School, not far from the old Kennedy-King Elementary building in Miller.
+One of the schools to close in 2009 was Wirt High School, not far from the old Kennedy-King Elementary building in Miller.
 Even though Wirt was not in good condition, it was better-suited as a high school than the partially-converted Kennedy-King Elementary building.

 Once again, the school board decided to relocate the Emerson VPA students.